The latest addition to Philly is Spruce Street Harbor Park growing in popularity each summer

 - Little Fish – A one-room BYOB with an ever-changing menu, Little Fish can offer unique and interesting choices of seafood you’ve never imagined.
 It all depends on the day’s catch, so there’s always something new to try.). – 746 S. 6th Street, (267) 455-0172, littlefishbyob.com

-- Wilbur: Vintage & Designer Clothing – If you’re looking for more mod or unique accessories, shoes, and other clothing, Wilbur has a fine selection of mint-conditions you’re unlikely to find anywhere else. – 716 S. 4th Street, (215) 413-5809, wilburvintage.blogspot.com
+- Wilbur: Vintage & Designer Clothing – If you’re looking for more mod or unique accessories, shoes, and other clothing, Wilbur has an excellent selection you’re unlikely to find anywhere else. – 716 S. 4th Street, (215) 413-5809, wilburvintage.blogspot.com

 - Cucina Forte – The most well-known bit on the Cucina Forte menu is the ricotta gnocchi, the restaurant’s claim to fame.
-Weightless and flavorful, an order of these pastas will brighten you day and prepare your appetite for all of the kitchen’s daily specials. – 768 S. 8th Street, (215) 238-0778, cucinaforte.com
+Weightless and flavorful, an order of these plates of pasta will brighten your day and prepare your appetite for all of the kitchen’s daily specials. – 768 S. 8th Street, (215) 238-0778, cucinaforte.com

 - Ralph’s – Traditional Italian fare at an establishment over 100 years old.
 One bite of their sausage and peppers and it’s easy to see why Ralph’s is filled with loyal patrons and curious tasters every single day, making it the oldest Italian restaurant in the country. – 760 S. 9th Street, (215) 627-6011, ralphsrestaurant.com